mohamedjawady/mohamedjawady.github.io/content/posts/probability-statistics-benchmarking.md

                         'error': str(e)
                     })

-        # Start worker threads
+        # start workers
         for _ in range(concurrency):
             thread = threading.Thread(target=worker)
             thread.start()
             threads.append(thread)

-        # Wait for test duration
+        # to wait for tests to complete
         time.sleep(test_duration)

-        # Collect results
+        # collect results
         test_results = []
         while not result_queue.empty():
             test_results.append(result_queue.get())

-        # Wait for threads to finish
+        # waiting for threads to finish
         for thread in threads:
             thread.join()

-        # Analyze this concurrency level
+        # inspect concurrency level
         successful_results = [r for r in test_results if r['success']]
         latencies = [r['latency'] for r in successful_results if r['latency']]